OptiMixnet/OptiMix/README.md

 - `Data_Gen.py`: This file helps generate some initial datasets needed for the running OptiMix using both the Nym and RIEP datasets.
 It is also useful for reproducing Table 3.
 - `data_refine.py`: This .py file helps adapt some of the data interfaces used in OptiMix.
-- `data_set.py`: Datasets is a class for creating a raw dataset from Nym or RIPE, making it usable for emulating the link delays between mix nodes.
+- `data_set.py`: Datasets is a class for creating a raw dataset from Nym or RIPE, making it usable for emulating the link delays between mixnodes.
 - `dependencies.txt`: Provides the necessary script to install the dependencies.
 - `Fancy_Plot.py`: This class or set of functions provides all the necessary code for generating the plots used in OptiMix.
 - `FCP_Functions.py`: This .py file includes strategies that a mixnode adversary might consider when corrupting mindnodes